privatenumber/type-flag/README.md

 ```

 ### Unknown flags
 When unrecognized flags are passed in, they are either interpreted as a string or boolean depending on usage.
-Unknown flags are not converted to camelCase.
+Unknown flags are not converted to camelCase to allow for accurate error handling.

 ```sh
 $ node ./cli --unknown-flag --unknown-flag 2